 For Italian, the options are of course vast, with standouts including new kid on the block Teo’s & Mano A Mano, where you can enjoy a really good pizza while sitting on their nice patio (or, come fall/winter, inside their nice lounge); Colosseo Ristorante Italiano, whose rather over the top Rome-inspired room (and outdoor patio) specializes in classic Italian recipes; while Nucci’s, Eva’s and G. G. Gelati, are the big names when it comes to those Italian ices.

 A little bit of everything can be found at Café Carlo, an institution that specializes in fresh, house made pasta with a nice selection of appetizers in a wine bar style setting.
-Daly Burgers is also an institution where Winnipeg’s signature hamburger style of choice – that being the Fat Boy, which is a fantastically sloppy concoction which involves a patty slathered in a runny chilli with all the other fixins’ including mayo and a pickle – is done to perfection; while regionally-inspired dining is the name of the game at Mise Bistro and Lounge.
-Another institution of note is Peking’s Chinese Food which has been putting out large portions of primarily take out standards since 1970.
+Daly Burgers is also an institution where Winnipeg’s signature hamburger style of choice – that being the Fat Boy, which is a fantastically sloppy concoction which involves a patty slathered in a runny chilli with all the other fixins’ including mayo and a pickle – is done to perfection.

 Sushi lovers unite on Corydon Avenue too.
 There are numerous options, each with their own special menu.
 Free edamane beans at Sushi Ya are a favourite with patrons, as is their fried tofu and spicy salmon rolls.
 For heaping portions, check out Kenko Sushi.
 Locals love the T.N.T rolls, which are California rolls topped with deep fried shrimp, masago, and sesame seeds drizzled with special sauce.

-Newish to the Ave are Burrito del Rio, the second location of this made before your eveys spot which has a nice front yard patio and serves burritos nearly the size of CFL footballs; Ramen Aji Kura, one of Winnipeg’s only authentic Japanese ramen spots; and Da Da Korean, a converted house serving super authentic stuff where you can get your fix for the flavours of gochujang.
+Burrito del Rio Dos, the second location of this made before your eyes spot has a nice front yard patio and serves burritos nearly the size of CFL footballs.

 Finally, for people watching while sipping away Bar Italia, with its large patio and regular DJ sets, is easily one of the most popular spots on the Ave, while the mammoth patio at Saffrons is always near capacity.